docker/docs/datacenter/ucp/1.1/configuration/use-externally-signed-certs.md

 ---
+aliases:
+- /ucp/configuration/use-externally-signed-certs/
 description: Learn how to configure Docker Universal Control Plane to use your own certificates.
 keywords:
 - Universal Control Plane, UCP, certificate, authentiation, tls
 title: Use externally-signed certificates